mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

       allocated in the first call to :meth:`~MPIPoolExecutor.submit`, thus calling :meth:`~MPIPoolExecutor.bootup` explicitly is seldom needed.

+.. envvar:: MPI4PY_FUTURES_MAX_WORKERS

+   If the *max_workers* parameter to :class:`MPIPoolExecutor` is `None` or not given, the :envvar:`MPI4PY_FUTURES_MAX_WORKERS` environment variable provides fallback value for the maximum number of MPI worker processes to spawn.

 .. note::

    As the master process uses a separate thread to perform MPI communication